UCCF logo Visit the UCCF website

 • 'Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?'
 Matthew 7:3

-Using the same verses above, what difference could this make to how we approach the students who are apathetic in our lessons?
+What difference could this make to how we approach the students who are apathetic in our lessons?

 Share what you'd like to pray about in response to today and any other prayer points.
 Then pray.